kissgyorgy/my-stars/README.md

 * [gitx](https://github.com/laullon/gitx) - GitX (L) - A gitk clone for OS X

 ## Others
+* [awesome-rest](https://github.com/marmelab/awesome-rest) - A collaborative list of great resources about RESTful API architecture, development, test, and performance
 * [awesome-mac](https://github.com/jaywcjlove/awesome-mac) -  This repo is a collection of awesome Mac applications and tools for developers and designers.
 * [gitalias](https://github.com/GitAlias/gitalias) - Git alias commands for faster easier version control
 * [One-Click-to-Be-Pro](https://github.com/vic317yeh/One-Click-to-Be-Pro) - A list of the best resources to help you become a pro